mcmullarkey/local-dougdoug/README.md

 ## Using with Docker (Recommended)

-Still to do:
-- Push image to Dockerhub
-- Debug issue with character animation not playing

 ### On MacOS

 Because this uses text-to-speech we need to set up our local machine to interface with the Docker image.